-We take you through the best golf GPS devices of 2016 to help you make a decision on which is right for your game and your bank balance.
+We take you through the best golf GPS devices 2017 has to offer to help you make a decision on which is right for your game and your bank balance.

 Distance measuring devices – or DMDs as they are often known – come in various guises nowadays, including compact GPS units and stylish GPS watches, each of which offer something a little different and at different price points.

 For other great offers check out our Best Golf Deals homepage.

 The main benefit you’ll get for your investment is quick, accurate distances, which can provide new levels of confidence at address because you’re sure you’ve chosen the right club, which in turn helps you commit to shots much more easily.